A Brief History of Foods: Chickens in Britain

 The history of the humble chicken's arrival in Britain remains a bit of a puzzle.
 Found everywhere today, just where did these birds originate, and do we have the Romans to thank for their introduction?

 It is generally agreed that modern chickens (Gallus domesticus) descend from four species of wild junglefowl native to Southeast Asia .
 First domesticated around 6,000 BC, various cultures spread the chicken, from the bird's origin in India through Southeast Asia to the Philippines and eventually to all four corners of the world via migration, trade, and territorial conquests.
 Once domesticated, chickens were used for food, fighting, and religious purposes.
-Ancient Chinese documents suggest chickens were introduced into China around 1,400 BC, they are depicted in Babylonian carvings dating to ca. 600 BC.
-The chicken reached Europe (Romania, Turkey, Greece, Ukraine) about 3,000 BC.
-Introduction into Western Europe came much later, about the 1st millennium BC with the Phoenicians spreading chickens along the Mediterranean coasts as far as Iberia.
+Ancient Chinese documents suggest chickens were introduced into China around 1,400 BC, and they are depicted in Babylonian carvings dating to ca. 600 BC.
+By contrast, the chicken reached Europe (Romania, Turkey, Greece, Ukraine) about 3,000 BC.
+Introduction into Western Europe came much later, however, about the 1st millennium BC with the Phoenicians spreading chickens along the Mediterranean coasts as far as Iberia.
 They are mentioned by early Greek writers, notably the playwright Aristophanes in 400 BC , and the Romans considered the chicken sacred to Mars, the God of War.
 Contrary to popular thinking, the Romans were not the first to introduce chickens to Britain.

-3. University of Exeter Archaeology, (2020), "Brown hares and chickens were treated as “gods” not food when they arrived in Britain, research shows", retrieved August 1st, 2020.
+3. University of Exeter Archaeology, (2020), 'Brown hares and chickens were treated as “gods” not food when they arrived in Britain, research shows', (accessed August 1st, 2020).

-4. "What did the Romans ever do for us?..", Cultural & Scientific Perceptions of Human-Chicken Interactions, retrieved August 1st, 2020.
+4. 'What did the Romans ever do for us?', Cultural & Scientific Perceptions of Human-Chicken Interactions, (accessed August 1st, 2020).